Henry Alsberg: Work with the American Jewish Joint Distribution Committee

 While volunteering with the JDC, Alsberg's passport listed his occupation as "food relief" for the American Relief Administration.
 Alsberg described the period after the Russian Revolution and World War I as "the emergence of many minor nationalities, all imbued with grand imperialistic passions, fighting for their independence in a condition of economic wretchedness and moral degradation".
+New nations were formed after the break-up of the Austro-Hungarian and Ottoman empires.

 He spent four years in various countries, including the "bandit-ridden Ukraine".
-His first stop was the new country of Czechoslovakia where he set up programs in Prague to help refugees.
+His first stop was the new country of Czechoslovakia, where he set up programs in Prague to help refugees.
 Alsberg also continued his reporting for The Nation, the London Herald, and the New York World, bringing the anti-Semitism he was observing to international attention.
 Some of his articles were noticed by American authorities for their sympathy to Bolshevik, anarchist, and radical ideas, and he was observed for some time by Allied military intelligence.

 In April 1919, the JDC transferred him to Poland, though he went reluctantly, concerned about abandoning his work in Prague.
-In June, he returned briefly to Prague, then went on to Paris where he witnessed the signing of the Treaty of Versailles.
+In June, he returned briefly to Prague, then went to Paris where he witnessed the signing of the Treaty of Versailles.
 For the rest of the year, Alsberg traveled throughout eastern Europe, reporting on Hungary, Yugoslavia, Bulgaria, Romania, and the Balkans.
 His experiences and observations made him abhor violence.